 Media coverage on the various versions of encryption Trojans are coming fast and furious.
 These threats are meant to extort money out of the infected and are otherwise known as ransomware.

 Trojan malware like Locky, TeslaCrypt and CryptoLocker are the variations currently used to attack companies.
 The breach gateways are often security loopholes in web browsers and their plugins or inadvertently opened email attachments.
 Once inside the company, the ransomware can spread at breakneck speeds and begin to encrypt valuable data.
-The FBI recommends companies implement a solid ransomware backup and recovery strategy for effective
+The FBI recommends companies implement a solid ransomware protection strategy to avoid data loss caused by CryptoLocker or any other Trojan.

-Another area of focus for IT Security Professionals to protect against malware are network shares.
-According to
+Another area of focus for IT Security Professionals looking to enable ransomware protection are network shares.
+According to Bleeping Computer, the ransomware is also being used to access network shares.

 Given the criticality of the workloads and data within the environment, the “1” in the 3-2-1 rule continues to play an important role.
 According to this rule, 3 copies of the company data should be saved on 2 different media and 1 copy should be offsite.

 The backup architecture recommended by Veeam ensures that a primary backup storage device is used for quick backup and restore processes at which time backups are then copied to a secondary backup storage device using a native Backup Copy Job.
-In this blog, you’ll see how Veeam helps to protect your data against ransomware.
+In this blog, you’ll see how Veeam helps build a reliable ransomware protection strategy with backup and quickly recover your data after the ransomware attack.

 1. Backup Copy Job to disk